Audi A8: Development

 In 1982, Ferdinand Piëch signed an agreement with Aluminum Company of America.
 The objective was to design and develop a car that would be substantially lighter than any other vehicles in its class (to compensate for the fact that standard all-wheel drive was around 100 kg heavier than competitors' rear-wheel drive).
 In the late 1980s, it was decided that the target vehicle would be a successor to the V8 (Typ 4C) flagship introduced in 1988.
 By 1990, a final design by Chris Bird and Dirk van Braeckel was chosen and frozen for series production in mid-1991.
-In September 1993, the Audi Space Frame (ASF) Concept was unveiled at the 1993 Frankfurt Motor Show (IAA) as a D2 Typ 4D prototype in polished aluminum.
+In September 1993, the Audi Space Frame (ASF) Concept was unveiled at the 1993 Frankfurt Motor Show (IAA) as a D2 Typ 4D prototype in polished aluminium.
 Pilot production began in December 1993 and development ended in early 1994, at a total cost of $700 million (£418.1 million).

 Introduction

 The Audi A8 (Typ 4D) was presented in February 1994 and debuted at the 1994 Geneva Auto Show in March, with full-scale factory production commencing in June 1994, although it was not until October 1996, for the 1997 model year that it became available in North America.
 Unlike its predecessor, the Audi V8 model, which was built on an existing steel platform, the A8 debuted on the then-new Volkswagen Group D2 platform, an all aluminium monocoque, marketed as the "Audi Space Frame" (ASF), which helped to reduce weight and preserve structural rigidity.
 The saloon/sedan was offered in both the A8 (standard wheelbase), and the A8 L extended or long-wheelbase (LWB) version.
 The A8 L adds 5 in of rear legroom.
 Updates to the car in 1997 included the addition of six interior airbags.
 The A8 was designed as a competitor to fellow German rivals Mercedes Benz S Class and the BMW 7 Series.
 It also competed against the British Jaguar XJ and the Japanese Lexus LS.